Herbie Hancock

 Children1

 Hancock's best-known compositions include "Cantaloupe Island", "Watermelon Man", "Maiden Voyage", and "Chameleon", all of which are jazz standards.
-During the 1980s, he enjoyed a hit single with the electronic instrumental "Rockit", a collaboration with bassist/producer Bill Laswell.
-Hancock has won an Academy Award and 14 Grammy Awards, including Album of the Year for his 2007 Joni Mitchell tribute album River: The Joni Letters.
+During the 1980s, he had a hit single with the electronic instrumental "Rockit", a collaboration with bassist/producer Bill Laswell.
+Hancock has won an Academy Award and 14 Grammy Awards including Album of the Year for his 2007 Joni Mitchell tribute album River: The Joni Letters.
 In 2024, Neil McCormick of The Daily Telegraph ranked Hancock as the greatest keyboard player of all time.[4]

 Since 2012, Hancock has served as a professor at the University of California, Los Angeles, where he teaches at the UCLA Herb Alpert School of Music.[5]
 He is also the chairman of the Herbie Hancock Institute of Jazz[5] (known as the Thelonious Monk Institute of Jazz until 2019).